What You Need To Know About Claiming Pensions in Divorce

 When a couple decides to divorce and go their separate ways, finances are often concerned.

-Whether you have children or not, it’s recommended that you and your ex-spouse sit down and come up with a financial settlement you’re both happy with.
+Whether you have children or not, it’s recommended that you and your ex-spouse sit down and come up with financial settlement you’re both happy with.

 This is particularly important for large assets, including your or your ex-spouse’s pension.